-They say the high street is suffering a slow death.
+They say the high street is suffering a slow death at the hands of online shopping.
 Consumers tend to get the blame, but the reality is we are all just working hard and trying to be savvy with our money.
 Don’t get me wrong, it’s sad when a high street institution that has been part of our lives goes into administration.

 For example, I remember popping into the BHS store at the Trafford Centre, Manchester on its closing down day in 2016 and even the product stands were for sale!
 It was great to see people getting a bargain, but also a bit unsettling to think that the most stable of companies aren’t really as stable as we think they are.